thomas-hennessy-work/QA-Final-Project/README.md

 ### Project Tracking
 Before starting on the code for the application a Jira board was set up and used to track the progress of the project and to demonstrate our team workflow, from planning to testing and finally to completion.
 We used epics to keep track of each part of the application which we then broke down into sub-tasks and assigned these to our sprints.
+We set story points to each task to rank how important we thought certain tasks would be.
+This then helped us plan and prioritise which tasks were most important and how much time we should allocate to them.
 Throughout this project we ran 2 sprints.
 Below is a screenshot of our fisrt sprint, where we could see what needed to be done, what was in progess and what was done on one easily digestible board.
 ![jira1](https://github.com/thomas-hennessy-work/QA-Final-Project/blob/readme/images/sprint1.PNG)
 You can find the full Jira Board [here](https://iwanmoreton.atlassian.net/jira/software/projects/DFP/boards/3)